The Department for Infrastructure is responsible for the maintenance and development of critical infrastructure in Northern Ireland.

 - Provision and maintenance of all public roads;

 - Certain policy and support work for air and sea-ports;

 - River and sea defence maintenance and the construction of flood alleviation schemes;

-- provision of flood maps and risk information
+- Provision of flood maps and risk information; and

 The Department operates under the direction and control of the Minister for Infrastructure.
 Civil Servants are accountable to the Minister and the Minister is accountable to the Assembly.